wp-plugins/wp-spreadplugin/readme.txt

 3. Settings page

 == Changelog ==

+= 3.6 =
+* Added new minimal view - please be sure to improve the display by adding css
+* Added new configuration option `shop_basket_text_icon` to enable or disable basket icon
+* Some minor changes
+* Support me by code improvements - if you've got some

 = 3.5.8 =
 * Language of the plugin is now selectable / changeable through shortcode.
 On questions please see faq